acavalos/acavalos.github.io/about.md

 ## *Interests*

-- Improve understanding of investment and understanding of securities exchange.
+- Improve understanding of investment and understanding of securities exchange(because I suck).
 - Improve competence in coding, specifically in Python.
 - Furthur pursue interest in mathematics.
 - Creating generative art that is mathematically driven.

+## *Email*

+acavalos93@gmail.com